-Reasoning, we have argued, is a specialised metarepresentational competence with a primarily social cognitive function.
+Reasoning, we have argued, is a specialized metarepresentational competence with a primarily social cognitive function.
 It is both structurally and functionally quite different from intuitive inferential mechanisms that have a primarily individual cognitive function.
 Collective cognitive performance may be based on the aggregation of individual intuitions or on argumentative interaction, with quite different outcomes.
 Individual intuitions are not aimed at collective aggregation, and when some aggregation does take place, it is typically through some quite artificial mechanism.
 Individual opinion on some numerical value may, for instance, be collected, and the mean computed.
-Provided individual opinions depart randomly from the true value, the aggregation process turns out to be remarkably efficient (see Hogarth, 1978 and Larrick & Soll, 2006, for a recent review).
+Provided that individual opinions depart randomly from the true value, the aggregation process turns out to be remarkably efficient (see Hogarth 1978 and, for a recent review, Larrick and Soll 2006).

-When people in a group must come to some collective judgement or decision and cannot argue to do so, the group typically converges on the average of the opinions of its members (Allport, 1924; Farnsworth & Behner, 1931).
-When people argue, however, the direction the group takes depends on the strength, the number and the direction of the arguments that are used (Isenberg, 1986; Vinokur, 1971; Vinokur & Burnstein, 1978).
-When the questions debated are relatively simple-as in many experimental settings-one argument often wins and determines the decision of the group (see for instance McGuire, Kiesler, & Siegel, 1987).
-The efficiency of reasoning is evidenced by the fact that when a demonstrably correct answer is defended within the group, the arguments that support this answer tend to be accepted (Bonner et al., 2002; Laughlin & Ellis, 1986; Moshman & Geil, 1998).
+When people in a group must come to some collective judgment or decision and cannot argue to do so, the group typically converges on the average of the opinions of its members (Allport 1924; Farnsworth and Behner 1931).
+When people argue, however, the direction the group takes depends on the strength, the number, and the direction of the arguments that are used (Isenberg 1986; Vinokur 1971; Vinokur and Burnstein 1978).
+When the questions debated are relatively simple - as in many experimental settings - one argument often wins and determines the decision of the group (see, e.g., McGuire, Kiesler, and Siegel 1987).
+The efficiency of reasoning is evidenced by the fact that when a demonstrably correct answer is defended within the group, the arguments that support this answer tend to be accepted (Bonner et al. 2002; Laughlin and Ellis 1986; Moshman and Geil 1998).

 When argumentation and hence reasoning are at work, they shape the outcomes of group processes.
-In many cases, this is for the best-more information is shared, superior arguments are granted more weight.
-Sometimes, however, reasoning creates a polarization of the group (Sunstein, 2002).
-This mostly happens when people are forced to debate an issue on which they already agree.
+In many cases, this is for the best - more information is shared, superior arguments are granted more weight.
+Sometimes, however, reasoning creates a polarization of the group (Sunstein 2002).
+This happens mostly when people are forced to debate an issue on which they already agree.
 In this case, group members submit different arguments all supporting the same position.
 Other group members, agreeing with the conclusions of these arguments, do not examine them thoroughly.
-People thus end up with even more reasons to hold their initial view or with reasons to hold even stronger view of the same tenor.
-Various disasters-most famously, the Bay of Pigs (Janis, 1982)-have been blamed on this kind of process.
-It is important to note that in these cases, reasoning is not used in its normal context.
+People thus end up with even more reasons to hold their initial view or with reasons to hold an even stronger view of the same tenor.
+Various disasters - most famously, the Bay of Pigs (Janis 1982) - have been blamed on this kind of process.
+It is important to note that, in these cases, reasoning is not used in its normal context.
 There may be a discussion, but it is a forced one: people do not spontaneously argue when they agree.
 These results are nonetheless relevant because such situations are quite common in a modern environment.
-Often, groups-committees or courts for instance-charged with making a decision have to justify it, and therefore to produce arguments.
-When they agree on the decision in the first place, this may result in over-biased arguments.
+Often, groups - committees or courts, for instance - charged with making a decision have to justify it, and therefore to produce arguments.
+When they agree on the decision in the first place, this may result in overbiased arguments.